healthdisparities/SISG2024-Module4/README.md

 + Age- and sex-adjusted disease prevalence estimation

-+ Multivariable regression

-+ Linear and logistic regression
++ Multivariable disease modeling with linear and logistic regression

 + Genetic diversity and population structure inference